Cleveland Clinic logo

 LCIS types

-Healthcare providers classify lobular carcinoma in situ by the way abnormal cells appear when viewed under a microscope:
+Healthcare providers classify lobular carcinoma in situ by how the abnormal cells look under a microscope.
+The types are:

-• Florid LCIS: Abnormal cells are forming a mass in your lobules.
-Tests may show an area of dead cells in the middle of the mass.
+• Florid LCIS: Abnormal cells form a mass in your lobules.
+Tests may show dead cells in the middle of the mass.

 Symptoms and Causes